Frequently Asked Questions

 Is there a coat check?

-Yes, coat check is available at the front desk in the museum lobby.
+Yes, coat check is available at both locations at the front desk in the museum lobby.
 Museum security staff reserves the right to request that any guest check large bags, backpacks and parcels.
-Security staff also reserves the right to inspect any personal items carried into the galleries as a precautionary measure to ensure both public safety and that of the artwork on exhibition.
+Security staff also reserves the right to inspect any personal items carried into the galleries as a precautionary measure to ensure both public safety and that of the artwork on view.

 What is the gallery photography policy?